bhodrolok/bhodrolok.github.io/content/colophon/_index.md

     - Safari
     - [Floorp](https://github.com/Floorp-Projects/Floorp).
 - ***Commenting system***: Enabled by [giscus](https://giscus.app) which uses [GitHub Discussions](https://github.com/features/discussions).
+    - Will eventually migrate to remark42 or something similar...
-- _Any_ questions or concerns about this website, or its operation, can be submitted as a comment in this page or as an individual [GitHub issue](https://github.com/Bhodrolok/Bhodrolok.github.io/issues).
+- _Any_ questions or concerns about this website, or its operation, can be submitted by:
+    - reaching out to me
+    - creating a [GitHub issue](https://github.com/Bhodrolok/Bhodrolok.github.io/issues) for this repo

 ---
 > A colophon is a page or section, like a footer, of a site that describes how the site is made, with what tools, supporting what technologies. -- [IndieWeb](https://indieweb.org/colophon)

-- Adapted to the digital age from it's [historical usage](https://en.wikipedia.org/wiki/Colophon_(publishing)) in publishing.
+This page is a digital adaptation of a colophon from it's [historical usage](https://en.wikipedia.org/wiki/Colophon_(publishing)) in publishing.